House of the Rising Sun (Lost): Production

 Supervising producer Javier Grillo-Marxuach, who wrote "House of the Rising Sun", found it difficult to write the Jin-Sun storyline, as he did not speak Korean and had to get into a "cultural headspace" for which he had no personal reference.
-Showrunner Damon Lindelof commented that given the script was written in English, only during the dailies the producers noticed that almost all of the episode would be subtitled, making them fear for ABC's reaction.
+Showrunner Damon Lindelof commented that given the script was written in English, it was only during the dailies that the producers realized that almost all of the episode would be subtitled, making them worry about ABC's reaction.
 Instead the network executives received it well, only being concerned about "the complex inherent racial dynamics in the story where a Korean man was attacking a black man".
 From Dae Kim's perspective, Jin crashed on the island only to find himself in a "worst-case scenario" – he is "among a bunch of strangers, he doesn't speak any English, and he's suspicious of people already."
-Kim thought it was important to convey Sun and Jin's first falling in love before showing their alienation from the other.
+Kim thought it was important to convey Sun and Jin's first falling in love before showing their alienation from each other.

 Grillo-Marxuach stressed the importance of the episode due to the discovery of the caves, which prompts the survivors to become "full-time dwellers of the island."
 Referring to the episode's Jin-Sun and Locke-Charlie storylines, Grillo-Marxuach felt that the island was about being "forced to confront your inner demons [and] work out things" never addressed before.
 Charlie's fear of bees is based on Grillo-Marxuach's life experience.
 Despite the character's phobia, Monaghan enjoyed working with the bees.
 The ones used in the episode were male drones, which meant they lacked stingers and were docile enough to easily handle.
 Monaghan's head and arms were covered in sticky honey to encourage the bees to land and stay on him during filming.
 To simulate Jack and Kate's escape from the bees, the special effects team created "CG bees" and then added them in post-production.
 Michael Zinberg directed and Sora Jung guest starred.